tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * You want to receive real time order or shipment events.
 * You want to receive the order event or shipment event content.
-* You only want to receive selected order or shipment events.
+* You only want to receive order or shipment events of a specific type.
 * You **only** need to receive the order lines that are **changed**, not all the lines of the order.

 {% hint style="info" %}